Notable Lighthouses in Newfoundland and Labrador

 Point Amour Lighthouse

-Built in 1858 and located near L'Anse-Amour, Labrador, this lighthouse towers at 33 feet, making it the second tallest in Canada and earning it Provincial Historic Site status.
+Built in 1858 and located near L'Anse-Amour, Labrador, this lighthouse towers at 33 metres, making it the second tallest in Canada and earning it Provincial Historic Site status.
 For those who make the 132-step journey to the top, it offers up a panoramic view of the surrounding land and sea.
 An interpretation centre is on-site and tours are also available.
 On Friday evenings in July and August you can enjoy a unique Lighthouse Dinner dining experience.

 Rose Blanche Lighthouse